 The general and powerful theory of consumption is specified in a consumption function.
-A Consumption function relates consumption positively with household's disposable income specified as C = f(Yd) where: C is consumptions and Yd is disposable income.
-Postwar theories of consumption explain further how income change affects levels of consumption (Gottheil, 2013).
+A Consumption function relates consumption positively with household's disposable incom $\frac{4}{2}$ ecified as C = f(Yd) where: C is consumptions and Yd is disposable income.
+Postwar theories of consumption explain further how income change affects levels of consumption (Gottheil, Principles of Macroeconomics, 1999).
 The more prominent of these theories are:

-Keynes' Absolute Income Hypothesiswhich explains that consumption spending is planned for various levels of disposable income and is positively influenced by income.
+Keynes' Absolute Income Hypothesis which explains that consumption spending is planned for various levels of disposable income and is positively influenced by income.
 However, increase in consumption is not as much as the increase in income.
-According to Keynes, those with high income levels tend to spend lesser amount of the increase in income for additional consumption (Gottheil, 2013).
+According to Keynes, those with high income levels tend to spend lesser amount of the increase income for additional consumption (Gottheil, 2013).
 Moreover, Keynes also recognizes non-income factors to have effects on consumption which, he integrated in the consumption function C = Co + bYd, where Co is autonomous consumption.
 Autonomous consumption is the amount of consumption that is not influenced by income, but by some subjective and objective factors (Diulio, 1974).
 Subjective factors refer to the psychological aspects of consumption decisions or the willingness factors, while objective factors are those which affect consumption spending like distribution of income, consumer credit, taxes, expectations, interest rates, savings, unemployment and urbanization and the like.